Action, Advocacy, Education since 1945

 Here are some of the key activities in which our members have or are currently participating:

-- Each year in October, women’s History Month is marked with a luncheon and guest speaker.
+- In October, Women’s History Month is marked with a luncheon and guest speaker.
+The 2022 theme was Women in Politics.
+Carole James, our speaker, shared influences that led her into politics and into a life of public service that spanned 30 years.
+She highlighted the importance of women mentoring women in the political world.
 In past years we have had storyteller Margaret Murphy, who shared fascinating highlights of CFUW Nanaimo’s work in Action, Advocacy and Education during the past 75 years (1945-2020).
-Other speakers have included: Josie Osborne, then Mayor of Tofino; Merna Forster, who championed women appearing on Canadian banknotes; award winning author Susan Juby; and Louise Mandell, Chancellor of Vancouver Island University.
-Due to the COVID 19 pandemic, the 2020 event was held virtually, and no gathering was hosted in 2021.
+Other speakers have included: Josie Osborne, then Mayor of Tofino; Merna Forster, who championed women appearing on Canadian banknotes; award winning author Susan Juby; and Louise Mandell, then Chancellor of Vancouver Island University.
+Due to the COVID 19 pandemic, the 2020 event was held virtually, and no event was hosted in 2021.

-- From November 25 to December 16 each year, we take part in a number of initiatives to mark the United Nations campaign “16 Days of Activism Against Gender-based Violence.”
+- From November 25 to December 10 each year, we take part in a number of initiatives to mark the United Nations campaign “16 Days of Activism Against Gender-based Violence.”
+Again this year we hosted a Gathering at the Bastion, inviting members of the Nanaimo Women’s Action Committee, government representatives and other allies to share and reflect.
 In 2020 and 2021, we teamed up with the VIU Faculty Association’s Status of Women Committee to create video projects, asking community members to voice their support for the 16 days of activism.
 View the one-minute videos from 2020 and 2021.

-- Our other initiatives include organizing the Nanaimo Bastion lit up in orange lights as part of the UN “Orange the World” campaign to symbolize a brighter future.
-We requested the City of Nanaimo to proclaim Nov 25 – Dec 10 as UNiTE TO END VIOLENCE AGAINST WOMEN week.
-On November 25 2019 and 2021, we joined other members of the Nanaimo Women’s Action Committee at the Bastion to share information on how we support women in our community; we did not meet in person in 2020.
+- Our other initiatives include organizing the Nanaimo Bastion lit up in orange lights as part of the United Nations “Orange the World” campaign to symbolize a brighter future.
+We requested the City of Nanaimo to proclaim Nov 25 – Dec 10 as UNiTE TO END VIOLENCE AGAINST WOMEN week and display our banner with this message on Front Street.

 - We provided outreach support in 2017, 2018 and 2019 to Tuition Waiver Students at VIU with a FriendsGiving turkey dinner in October and the distribution of Holiday Care Baskets in December.
 Such in person activities at VIU have been suspended in 2020 and 2021.
 CFUW Nanaimo is currently promoting donations to VIU in support of the program to purchase gift baskets and packages for the Tuition Waiver Students students.

-- We are a member of the Nanaimo Women’s Action Committee, which is a consortium of local women’s groups including Haven House, Nanaimo Family Life, Society for Equity, Inclusion, & Advocacy, VIU Student Union, VIUFA Status of Women Committee and Zonta.
+- We are a member of the Nanaimo Women’s Action Committee, which is a consortium of local women’s groups including Haven Society, Nanaimo Family Life Association, VIU Student Union Women’s Representative, VIUFA Status of Women Committee and Zonta.

 - We collaborate with Nanaimo public libraries and Literacy Central Vancouver Island to create book displays during the 16 Days of Activism Against Gender-based Violence and International Women’s Day campaigns.